rl-language/4Hammer/README.md

 - [RLC](https://github.com/rl-language/rlc/).
 - CMake 3.10 or later.
 - Godot 4.3.
+- Ninja build system (make not supported at the moment)

 **Optional (to run the project in a browser):**
 - Emscripten 3.39 or later.